persa188/docs/source/index.rst

 ------------------------------------
 #.
 Download the plugin from #downloadpage (idk yet), link to git install instructions if git is installer
 #.
 Install Firefox & the Zotero FireFox Plugin
 #.
-Open firefox and navigate to the dropdown menu |Settings| and then clikc on Add-ons.
+Open firefox and navigate to the dropdown menu |Settings| and then click on Add-ons.
 #.
 Click on the settings gearbox and then ``install addon from file``
 #.
 Navigate to the .xpi file downloaded in the earlier steps and click **OK**
 #. restart Firefox, if not prompted.
 Zotero should now have the plugin installed.